prof3ssorSt3v3/mad9011/docs/modules/week12/README.md

 ### COEDITING & DOCUMENT HISTORY

-With XD cloud document feature, we can collaborate and coedit with others in the same document in real-time.
-With document history, we can quickly see who's made edits and revert to old versions when needed.
+We can collaborate and coedit with others in the same document in real-time with XD.
+We can also check document history to quickly see who's made edits and revert to old versions when needed.
 Let's follow this tutorial to use these features.

 <YouTube
   title="Coediting & Document History – Adobe XD November Release 2019"